Connell Rawlinson: Notts County

 Rawlinson signed for newly-relegated National League club Notts County on 5 August 2019.
 He scored two goals in 40 appearances for the "Magpies" in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Notts County in the play-offs in third-place.
 County reached the play-off final at Wembley Stadium, though Rawlinson was an unused substitute as they lost the match 3–1 to Harrogate Town.
 Supporters voted him as Player of the Season, whilst he shared the Players' Player of the Season award with Kyle Wootton.

 He played 43 games in the 2020–21 campaign, helping the club to again qualify for the play-offs, and said he was keen to extend his stay at Meadow Lane for as long as possible.
-Though County's defensive record was sound, new manager Ian Burchnall – who succeeded Neal Ardley in March – wanted the team to improve in front of goal, and Rawlinson admitted he needed to do more in this regard as he failed to register a goal during the campaign.
+Though County's defensive record was sound, new manager Ian Burchnall – who succeeded Neal Ardley in March – wanted the team to improve in front of goal.
+Rawlinson admitted he needed to do more in this regard as he failed to register a goal during the campaign.
 Notts County reached the play-off semi-finals, where they were beaten 4–2 by Torquay United after extra time.
 He featured 29 times in the 2021–22 season, helping County to qualify for the play-offs with a fifth-place finish.
-However he was an unused substitute as they were beaten 2–1 by Grimsby Town after extra-time in the play-off quarter-finals.
+However, he was an unused substitute as they were beaten 2–1 by Grimsby Town after extra-time in the play-off quarter-finals.
+He made 28 league appearances in the 2022–23 campaign, as County finished as runners-up to his hometown club Wrexham despite amassing over 100 points.
+He played in the 2023 National League play-off final as County secured their place in the Football League with a penalty shoot-out victory over Chesterfield.
+He signed a new two-year contract in May 2023.
+He was transfer-listed at the end of the 2023–24 season, before leaving the club by mutual consent on 30 June 2024.

+Chester

+On 2 July 2024, Rawlinson signed a one-year deal with Chester, a phoenix club of his first club, Chester City, who were now members of the National League North.
+In January 2025, he was appointed club captain following the departure of George Glendon.
+He made 36 appearances across the 2024–25 season, and was an unused substitute in the play-off final defeat to Scunthorpe United.
+He signed a new player-coach contract in June 2025.

 Personal life

 Rawlinson married 27-year-old Georgia Panton at Mold, Flintshire in July 2021 following an eight-year relationship.
-At the time of his wedding he had an eight-year old daughter, Amelia-Lily, from a previous relationship.
+At the time of his wedding he had an eight-year-old daughter from a previous relationship.
 He supports Everton, and family members support Wrexham.